ayrtonnotrya/grimoire-cli/docs/architecture.md

 # Grimoire CLI - Architecture

 ## Overview
 Grimoire is a CLI tool designed to manage a digital library of magic books.
-It automates the summarization (fichamento) of PDFs using Google's Gemini 2.5 Flash model and enables semantic search over these summaries using ChromaDB.
+It automates the summarization of PDFs using Google's Gemini 2.5 Flash model and enables semantic search over these summaries using ChromaDB.

 ## Core Components